-When a pupil's behaviour meets or goes above and beyond the expected behaviour standard, staff will recognise it with positive recognition and reward.
+When a pupil's behaviour meets or goes above and beyond the expected behaviour standard, staff will recognise it with positivity.
 This provides an opportunity for all staff to reinforce the school's culture and ethos.

-Positive reinforcements and rewards will be applied clearly and fairly to reinforce the routines, expectations and norms of the school's behaviour culture.
+Positive reinforcements will be applied clearly and fairly to reinforce the routines, expectations and norms of the school's behaviour culture.

-Positive behaviours will be rewarded with:
+Positive behaviours will be recognised with: